NeonPhoenix/Project365/README.md

 ## Numbers
 - [ ] Find Pi to the Nth digit.
+ - Enter a number and have the program generate PI up to that many decimal places.
+Keep a limit to how far the program will go.
 - [ ] Find e to the Nth digit.
 - [ ] Fibonacci sequence
 - [ ] Prime factorization